diethardsteiner/diethardsteiner.github.io/_posts/2015-02-10-Pentaho-CCC.md

 summary: This article explains how you can use CCC charts with Pentaho Reporting solutions.
 date:   2015-02-10
 categories: PRD
-tags: CCC, CDE, CGG, PRD
+tags: CCC CDE CGG PRD
 published: true
 ---